 About

-Galerie Mathias Güntner (Hamburg/Berlin), based in Hamburg since 2004, opened a second gallery location in Berlin in the summer of 2020.
-It represents both established and young, emerging artists:inside and is committed to a curatorial approach.
+Galerie Mathias Güntner (Hamburg/Berlin), based in Hamburg since 2004, opened a second gallery location in Berlin in summer 2020.
+It represents both established and young, up-and-coming artists and is committed to a curatorial approach.

-Mathias Güntner's curatorial work began in 2001 with a project space in the Falckenberg Collection, followed from 2002 by larger exhibition projects in Kaispeicher A (the basement of today's Elbphilharmonie Concert Hall) and in the Falckenberg Collection.
-From 2003 - 05 Güntner directed the Harburger Bahnhof art association.
-With the move to the Fleetinsel Hamburg, professional gallery work began in 2004.
+Mathias Güntner’s curatorial work began in 2001 with a project space in the Falckenberg Collection, followed from 2002 by more extensive exhibition projects in Kaispeicher A (the basement of today’s Elbphilharmonie) and in the Falckenberg Collection.
+From 2003 – 2005 Güntner managed the Kunstverein Harburger Bahnhof, and with the move to the Fleetinsel Hamburg in 2004 he began his professional gallery work.

-Today, the gallery represents international artists and maintains extensive collaborations with authors, curators and museums.
-Time and again, it also supports projects in public space that do not aim for a commercial impact but focus on socio-political issues, such as those by Boran Burchhardt or Jan Köchermann.
+Today, the gallery represents international artists and maintains diverse collaborations with authors, curators and museums.
+Time and again, it also supports projects in public spaces that do not aim to have a commercial impact, but instead focus on socio-political issues, for example by Boran Burchhardt or Jan Köchermann.

-In recent years, the gallery has expanded its activities to include a generation of artists who began their careers in the 1960s, such as Hartmut Böhm, Alfons Lachauer, Ewa Partum, and Endre Tót.
-Connections between Post-Minimal Art and its conceptual historical roots in the 1960s became another important theme.
+In recent years, the gallery has expanded its activities to include a generation of artists who began their careers in the 1960s, such as Hartmut Böhm, Alfons Lachauer, Ewa Partum and Endre Tót.
+Connections between Post-Minimal Art and its conceptual historical roots in the 1960s also became central.

-Under the title "Gastspiel", the gallery also pursues various formats of collaboration, including with guest curators and guest artists such as Burkhard Brunn, Charlotte Posenenske, Monika Bonvicini (...).
-The publication series "Let's talk about" (2012-15), in which artists talk about their work at the kitchen table, seeks a more personal expression of thinking about art.
+Under the title “Guest Performance”, the gallery also pursues various formats of collaboration, including with guest curators and guest artists such as Burkhard Brunn, Charlotte Posenenske, Monika Bonvicini (…).
+The publication series “Let’s talk about” (2012-2015), in which artists talk about their work at the kitchen table, seeks a more personal expression of thinking about art.

 Galerie Mathias Güntner is regularly represented at national and international art fairs.